The Best Things to do in Split

 Domnius’ (Duje’s) Cathedral and Campanile

-Today, many consider that the repurposed Split’s Cathedral has once been Diocletian’s mausoleum.
-It is the oldest cathedral building in the world, and the central portion dates back to 305 AD.
-The original Roman ring of twenty-four supporting columns merges with the hallmarks of a Catholic place of worship.
+Most likely, the current cathedral was the emperor’s mausoleum.
+So this makes it the oldest building in the world that houses a cathedral that is still active today.
+The central portion dates back to 305 AD.
+The original Roman ring of twenty-four supporting columns surround the church and merge with the Catholic place of worship.
 Don’t forget to check out the cathedral’s Romanesque wooden doors, which have been intact since the 1200s.

 Historic Split